AEyeAlliance/AEyeAlliance/README.md

 # AEyeAlliance
 Continuation of the AI4SocialGood Final Project: Braille to text converter (Optical Character Recognition/Optical Braille Recognition)

+<b>The main objectives of this project are to raise awareness of Braille and to bridge the gap of communication between blind and non-blind people.</b>

 ## About us ##
 We are a group of four undergraduate female students in computer science who were part of the AI4SocialGood Lab 2018 at McGill University.
 Throughout the first 2 weeks of the lab, we learned about AI and machine learning techniques and are now applying this knowledge to solve a social problem.